 There exists an underlying theme in manhood that says we do not get depressed.
 We do not get sad unless you are one of those emotional types.
 We tough out the things that eat away at us.
-But the fact is, millions of men every year suffer from full-blown depression, and many of them go untreated.
-This creates serious ramifications in all the aspects of life from relationships, parenting, and careers.
+But the truth is, millions of men suffer every year from full-blown depression and many go untreated.
+This creates serious ramifications in all aspects of life.

 Something is not right and we know it.
-We think to ourselves, “I’m depressed.”
-It’s all so confusing and crippling.
-We can’t find the way out.
-Some men may react to this situation by becoming aggressive and angry.
-Others can become lethargic and perhaps even lose their will to live.
-Leaving all of this at the mercy of a cultural mindset that says to be strong at all costs can lead to the destruction of untold lives and families.
-It doesn’t have to be that way.
-Being strong is actually having the fortitude to seek help for the sake of our own lives and the people who love and depend on us.
+It’s confusing and crippling.
+We can’t find a way out.
+Some men react by becoming aggressive and angry.
+Others become lethargic and perhaps lose the will to live.
+Leaving it at the mercy of a cultural mindset that says “we’re weak if we ask for help” can lead to the destruction of untold lives and families.
+It isn’t weak at all—in fact, it’s strong to seek help for the sake of our own lives and the lives of the people who love and depend on us.

 Treating depression fully includes both clinical and spiritual components.
 Treating depression fully includes both clinical and spiritual components.
 Just one and not the other will leave an opening for the illness to remain.
-Below we will take a look at symptoms and treatment and form a battle plan to achieve mental wellness.
+Here are symptoms and treatments that help us form a battle plan to achieve mental wellness.

-The symptoms of depression are common to many other issues and having one or some of these doesn’t mean you are, but when the list is piling up with a lot of yes answers, it’s certainly time to begin reaching out.
+The symptoms of depression are common to many other issues and having one or some of these doesn’t necessarily mean you’re depressed.
+But when the list is piling up with a lot of yes answers, it’s time to begin reaching out:

 Exhaustion and fatigue, loss of interest in pleasurable activity, changes in appetite, sleep disorders, apathy, migraine headaches, back and chest pain, muscle and joint pain, digestive problems, dizziness, unusual weight loss or gain, being withdrawn, irritability, hostile and aggressive behavior, substance abuse, and decreased sexual desire.

-For the symptoms answered with a yes, consider possible causes other than depression, but assess honestly if depression could be the culprit of the mystery of why we are feeling so terribly low.
+For the symptoms answered with a yes, consider possible causes other than depression, but assess honestly if depression could be the culprit of why we are feeling so terribly low.

 Left untreated, depression can have devastating ramifications.
-The Center for Disease Control has concluded that U.S. men are 4 times more likely to commit suicide than women.
-Over 75% of all United States suicides are males —though more women actually attempt the act.
-Men are more likely to go through with it.
-Antidepressant medication and professional therapy can successfully treat depression at a rate of more than 80%.
-There exists a wide variety of sources to seek help, starting with your family doctor and/or employee assistance programs.
-For the sake of your own life and your family that needs you, do not allow social stigma and peer pressure to keep you from treatment.
+The Centers for Disease Control and Prevention has concluded that U.S. men are 4 times more likely to commit suicide than women.
+Over 75 percent of all U.S. suicides are among males.
+More women than men actually attempt the act, but men are more likely to die when they attempt.
+Antidepressant medications and professional therapy successfully can treat depression at a rate of more than 80 percent.
+There exists a wide variety of sources to seek help, starting with your family doctor and employee assistance programs.
+For the sake of your own life and your family, which needs you, do not allow social stigma and peer pressure to keep you from treatment.